learn-co-curriculum/dsc-git-branches/README.md

 Now the branches have been merged.
 If you type `git log --graph`, you'll see the commits from the `add-rainbow-background` branch on your master branch.
-The `git log` command displays the history of commits for the branch you're on.
-The `--graph` "flag" tells `git` to make it pretty, like a timeline.

 ## Preview Merging Remote Branches with `git fetch` and `git pull`